-By signing below, authorized personnel verify the information on pages 1 and 2 of this document are accurate to the best of their knowledge.
-Signatures below should only occur on the last day an authorized personnel uses this document.
+By signing below, authorized personnel verify the information on this document are accurate to the best of their knowledge.
+Signatures below should only occur on the last day authorized personnel uses this document.

 Test Administrator Signature Date

 Test Coordinator Signature Date

 Witness Signature Date

 Notes and Additional Signatures (if needed):